lexibank/tlopo/out/vol3/chapter7.md

 Proto Meso-Melanesian &ast;p(i,u)lakis and POc &ast;paqu, both 'Kleinhovia hospita', are also reconstructable.
-The forms under 'cf also' appear to reflect a variant &ast;paqi which may represent a confiation of the two etyma.
+The forms under 'cf also' appear to reflect a variant &ast;paqi which may represent a conflation of the two etyma.

 <table>
 <tr>